Ecwid/ecwid-api-docs/includes/_webhooks.md

 eventCreated | timestamp | Unix timestamp of the occurred event. storeId | number | Store ID of the store where the event occured. entityId | number | Id of the updated entity.
-For example, if a product was updated, then the entityId will be the ID of that product data | array | Describes changes made to order.
-Applies to `order.updated` event type only regarding order statuses
+For example, if a product was updated, then the entityId will be the ID of that product data | object | Describes changes made to order.
+Is provided for `order.updated` event type only, regarding order statuses

 The `eventType` field is also duplicated in the request GET parameters.
 This allows you to filter our the webhooks you don't want to handle.
 For example, if you only need to listen to order updates, you can just reply `200 OK` to every request containing products updates, e.g.  `https://www.myapp.com/callback?eventType=product.updated`, and avoid further processing.